tabarra/txAdmin/docs/development.md

 The txAdmin Menu is a Lua + TypeScript React project.
 Ensure you have all the dependencies by running `npm i` in the root directory.

-The txAdmin Menu is a Lua + TypeScript React project.
-Ensure you have all the dependencies by running `npm i` in the root directory.

 #### Hot Reloading Dev Environments

 To run the menu in the browser you can use the `dev:menu` script.
 This will hot reload, everytime